 ” Merry Christmas pumpkin, ” She said.”
 My turkey is burning!”
 She shouted and scuttled off.

 We all laughed.
 We called out byes and disconnected.
-Tade popped a champagne and filed our glasses.
-He filed Serwa’s plastic globlet with juice and we held hands and shared the grace just like Funmi taught us.
+Tade popped a champagne and filled our glasses.
+He filled Serwa’s plastic globlet with juice and we held hands and shared the grace just like Funmi taught us.
 Funmi, I hope life is good to her wherever she may be, I thought.
 It had been a month since she came to beg for my forgiveness.
 I didn’t tell Tade she had come to see me.